 1853 In 1641 Francis Coombe had bequeathed an acre of land immediately adjacent to St Lawrence church, and an income, for the benefit of the education and support of the poor of Abbots Langley.
 In 1853 the boys’ school was re-built, now as a Church School, that could support up to ninety pupils a week.

 1856 Model Cottages: At the Great Exhibition of 1851 Prince Albert asked the architect Henry Roberts to design homes for improving the conditions of the labouring classes.
 In 1856 a group of these houses were erected in Tibbs Hill Road, where they still stand.

 1866 The old Causeway House and lands were sold following the death of Sarah Smith.
 This led to the lands being split up into small parcels of land and sold to local builders, who built three or four houses, sold them and used the money to buy another parcel of land, and build three or four more houses.
-Thus it was that the area of Breakspeare Road, Adrian Road, Garden Road, and Marlin Square came about, filling in the gap between the village centre and Kitters Green.
+So the area of Breakspeare Road, Adrian Road, Garden Road, and Marlin Square came about, and filled in the gap between the village centre and Kitters Green.
 It must have led to a steep increase in people living in the village.

 c1866 Abbots Langley Gardening Society established.

-1868 A Girls School, close by the Boys School and supported by Susannah Freeman's bequest, is built .
-Today this is the site of the village library.
+1868 A Girls School was built, close by the Boys School, supported by Susannah Freeman's bequest.
+Today the site of the village library.

-1868 The guardians of the poor of St. Pancras parish, London, build the St. Pancras Orphanage and Industrial School for Pauper Children at Leavesden.
+1868 The St. Pancras guardians build the St. Pancras Orphanage and Industrial School for Pauper Children at Leavesden.

 1870 Leavesden hospital established by Metropolitan Asylum board